-A Functional Servicing Report was prepared by Urbantech Limited in support of this application.
+A Functional Servicing Report was prepared by EXP Services Inc. in support of this application.
 The Functional Servicing Report provides background information regarding the subject property, summarizes the existing site conditions, provides information regarding the proposed development conditions, outlines the existing and preliminary proposed grading, and outlines the existing and preliminary proposed servicing.

-Phase 1 is proposed to be serviced by two (2) 200 mm-diameter fire services and two (2) 150 mm Domestic watermain services.
-Phase 2 building is proposed to be serviced by an additional two (2) 200 mm-diameter fire services and two (2) 150 mm Domestic watermain services.
-The water demand table has been submitted to the Region of Peel for confirmation that the existing watermain has sufficient capacity to be able to service the site.
-At the time of writing this report, comments from the Region of Peel on the latest submission is still outstanding.
+At the time of writing this report, clearance from the Region of Peel on the latest submission is still outstanding.
 However, city staff reviewed the Functional Servicing and Stormwater Management Report and confirmed that the proposed development can achieve the grading, storm servicing, and stormwater management proposed within the report.

-Heritage Impact Assessment & Cultural Heritage Evaluation Report
+Heritage Impact Assessment

-A Heritage Impact Assessment was prepared by ERA Architects Inc. to review the impacts of the proposed development on the cultural heritage value of the nearby heritage properties.
+A Heritage Impact Assessment was prepared by LHC Heritage Planning & Archaeology to review the impacts of the proposed development on the cultural heritage value of the nearby heritage properties.
 The subject site does not contain properties that are listed on the Heritage Register, nor designated under Part IV or Part V of the Ontario Heritage Act.
-A Cultural Heritage Evaluation Report was prepared by ERA Architects Inc. to evaluated 25 Mill Street North and 53 Nelson Street West.
-Heritage Staff have reviewed the HIA and CHER and have deemed the studies satisfactory.
-The Heritage documents will be presented to the Brampton Heritage Board for endorsement.
+Heritage Staff have reviewed the HIA and have deemed the studies satisfactory.